IwanTen/L5-website/docs/reference/local.md

-# local()
+# local

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Declares a new variable in the current block scope.

 A variable is a container for a value.
-For example, a variable might contain a creature's x-coordinate as a `Number` or its name as a `String`.
+For example, a variable might contain a creature's x-coordinate as a `number` or its name as a `string`.
 Variables can change value by reassigning them as follows:

 ```lua
 local x = 10